-Our supply chain is primarily customer driven based around food, drink, beer ingredients, consumables, uniform, building materials and furnishings and plant and equipment, with the bulk of the monetary value being materials sourced in the UK.
-As a UK service provider, there are few major suppliers that are not also based in the UK.
+Our supply chain is primarily customer driven based around food, drink, beer ingredients, consumables, uniform, building materials, furnishings, plant and equipment, with the bulk of the monetary value being materials sourced in the UK.
+We have the occasional supplier in the EU and Worldwide.

-We want our suppliers and contractors to support our zero-tolerance approach to modern slavery, and we plan to take the following steps in support of this goal:
+We want our suppliers and contractors to support our zero-tolerance approach to modern slavery, and we will continue to take the following steps in support of this goal:

 - where possible, our contracts with suppliers contain the following clauses which require them to comply with applicable anti-slavery and related laws including the Act:

-(a) In performing its obligations under the agreement, the supplier shall and shall procure that its suppliers and subcontractors comply with all applicable anti-slavery and human trafficking laws, statutes and regulations from time to time in force including but not limited to the Act.
+(a) In performing its obligations under the supplier agreement, we shall endeavour to ensure, that the supplier and their subcontractors comply with all applicable anti-slavery and human trafficking laws, statutes and regulations in force including but not limited to the Act.

-(b) The supplier shall implement an appropriate system of due diligence, audit and training to ensure that there is no slavery or human trafficking in its supply chains.”
+(b) We will continue to ensure that suppliers are implementing an appropriate system of due diligence, audit and training to ensure that there is no slavery or human trafficking in its supply chains.